Getting your Trinity Audio player ready...

 The short answer is it depends.
 But let me try to be more helpful and share the aspects that affect the cost both up and down.
 This will help you decide what you want and what you can afford.

 The most effective and targeted coaching is obviously one on one.
 But, just as within sports coaching you could select group coaching sessions.
-These might be called peer to peer groups or a mastermind group’.
+These might be called ‘peer to peer groups’ or a ’mastermind group’.

 They’re generally groups of 5 to 7 people (no conflicting company’s) which is regularly facilitated by the coach.
 You will be expected to commit fees for a period, say 3 to 6 months.
 Some groups operate over a meal in which case you budget for food and refreshments.